Two-year German yields rise along with short-term rates

 A bipartisan budget deal announced in the U.S. Congress on Tuesday would remove one obstacle to tapering.

-"A change in the current (Fed) policy stance is a very close call," said Annalisa Piazza, market economist at Newedge Strategy.
-"Given the recent developments for both the economy and the labour market, we cannot rule out a modest reduction in the size of the current asset purchases.
-Otherwise, the Fed might announce some changes in the 'shape' of the current programme.
+"On the surface the budget deal is a good thing because... it reduces fiscal uncertainty that comes from the U.S," Nick Stamenkovic, bond strategist at RIA Capital markets said.

+"But from a markets point of view, it increases the chances that the Fed will taper sooner rather than later, particularly after November's strong employment report."

-Belgian bonds outperformed other highly rated euro zone bonds after the country said on Tuesday it planned to issue less long-term debt in 2014 than it had in 2013.
+Belgian bonds outperformed other highly-rated euro zone bonds after the country said on Tuesday it planned to issue less long-term debt in 2014 than in 2013.

 "That has just triggered a bit of buying," one trader said.